PatrickWalker/camel-couchbase/README.md

 Camel-couchbase
 ===============

 This is a Couchbase component for Camel.
-Codebase is very similar to CouchDB component.
+Codebase is very similar to camel-couchdb component.

 How to build the code
 =====================